p4lang/p4runtime/docs/v1/guidance-for-generating-p4info.md

 ## Example 4: field with a type defined via `type`, with `p4runtime_translation` annotation

-This example is very similar to Example 3, except that both `type` definitions have a `p4runtime_translation` annotation.
+This example is very similar to Example 3, except that all three `type` definitions have a `p4runtime_translation` annotation.

 ```